 4 Wearing new clothes for Easter

 Another well-known tradition is that you have to get new clothes for Easter.
 Especially children would get new clothes.

 This is also related to the renewal symbol of Easter, and you (as a good Christian who goes to church) would have to wear new clothes for this extraordinary service.

 The week before Easter is an exhausting week for all women, who are supposed to clean up the house and cook all the above-mentioned foods.
 Even the days are set for when you cook each thing.
 For example, the eggs have to be dyed on Thursday and on Friday you bake the pie (Pasca).

 Most importantly, be kind, be forgiving and sympathetic towards others.
-AS the tradition says, Christ has forgiven us and that’s an example for all of us to take.
-I have no idea about this Christ guy, but I know being nice always pays back.
+As the tradition says, Christ has forgiven us and that’s an example for all of us.
+I have no idea about this Christ guy, but I know that being nice always pays back.

-If you enjoyed reading this, share it, pin it and tell people about our tradition.
+If you enjoyed reading this, share it, pin it and tell people about our Romanian Easter tradition.
 Please do comment with any other tradition, I would love to hear about it.